In the wake of the mass shooting tragedy in Los Vegas, Vox posted an analysis showing that more guns lead to more gun deaths:

 That is using the Nationmaster & World Bank data again.
 Each gun kills over 2,000 times more people in Tunisia than in Switzerland.
 Here is a close up of the left tail of the above graph to show the nations that have low levels of homicides per 1,000 guns like in the USA.
 Only about 1 in 20,000 guns is used to kill people in America on average.
 That is just a few bad apples.

-UPDATE: I found the original graph on the Wayback Machine and the author’s methodology looks sound.
-Also, this chart from Mother Jones is pretty convincing since US states are all relatively similar so the effects of differences in gun ownership can pop out more clearly:
+UPDATE: I found the original graph on the Wayback Machine and the author’s methodology looks sound, but he says he got a lot of criticism about it.
+Also, the following chart from Mother Jones is pretty convincing since US states are all relatively similar so the effects of differences in gun ownership can pop out more clearly: